 - Phone number

-- Info collected through tracking mechanisms like cookies
+- Information collected through tracking mechanisms like cookies

-- Any other info that would allow someone to contact or identify a child
+- Any other information that would allow someone to contact or identify a child

 Privacy notice placement

-Website operators must place a link to a notice of information practices on their home page and each area where personal info is collected from children.
+Website operators must place a link to a notice of information practices on their home page and each area where personal details are collected from children.
 If it’s a general audience website, the links must be posted on the home page of the children’s area.

 Links must be clear and prominent.
-If it’s indistinguishable from other links on the site, it doesn’t count.
+If a link is indistinguishable from other links on the site, it doesn’t count.

 The notice of information practices must include a few things: